adelazzi/Pfe/README.md

 # Delivery Application (Improve delivery process)Delivery Application (Improve delivery process)
 ## on USTHB <img src="https://github.com/adelazzi/adelazzi/assets/93773381/4704f2a7-8b89-4342-8442-b3b18fe7b040" alt="Logo,_USTHB" width="40" height="40"/>

-In this project, a method was built and created to improve the delivery efficiency using advanced algorithms aimed at finding the shortest route.
+Final Year Project:

-An application was created for all operating systems that performs all the tasks of delivery companies, between Administrator, Drivers and Customers.
+In this project, we developed a method to improve delivery efficiency using advanced algorithms designed to find the shortest route.
+An application was created for all operating systems that performs all the tasks of delivery companies, catering to Administrators, Drivers, and Customers.

 # Development tool
 ## Frontend